New York Hidden Gems: Unveiling 14 of the Big Apple’s Best-Kept Secrets

 Whispering Gallery Grand Central Train Station

 Besides a magical ceiling of constellations and a world-famous oyster bar, Grand Central Station is home to numerous nooks and crannies.
-Head to the train station’s lower level and divulge your deepest secrets in the Whispering Gallery.
+Head to the train station’s lower level and divulge your deepest secrets in the Whispering Gallery, a hidden New York City gem.

 Covered with distinctive herringbone patterned tiles known as ‘Gustavino’ the domed intersection allows you to hear whispers from corner to corner.
 This audio marvel is caused by the unusually perfect arches that make up the beloved gallery.